bnb-chain/greenfield-cmd/README.md

 ```
 ### Precautions

 1. The user need to use "gen-key" command to generate a keystore file first.
+The content of the keystore is the encrypted private key information,
+and the passwordFile is used for encrypting/decrypting the private key.
 The other commands need run with -k if the keystore is not the default file path(key.json).

 2. The operator account should have enough balance before sending request to greenfield.

-3. The cmd tool has ability to intelligently select the correct SP with the info of bucket name and object name in command.
+3. The cmd tool has ability to intelligently select the correct SP with the info of bucket name and object name in command without changing config.

 4. The "gnfd://" is a fixed prefix which representing the greenfield resources